AdityaVaradaraj/EKF-PID-Diff-Drive/README.md

 # EKF-PID-Diff-Drive
-Apply EKF State Estimation on IMU data and Odometry information coming from Robot (either turtlebot3 or real robot), use the estimated state to apply PID control for reference trajectory tracking, send velocity commands to the robot.
+Applied EKF State Estimation on IMU data and Odometry information coming from Robot (either turtlebot3 or real robot), used the estimated state to apply PID control for reference trajectory tracking, sent velocity commands to the robot.

 ## Gazebo Simulation